Improving your email open rate will undoubtedly have a direct effect on your bottom line.

 Then go through your email list and start segmenting it.
 Keep the rest of this article fresh in your mind and then everything else will flow from there.

-If you ever need help along the way, then feel free to contact us and we will get you started in the right direction.
-We’d love to help!
+If you ever need help along the way, then feel free to contact our team and we will get you started in the right direction.
+Work with our award-winning email marketing agency today!